ganbarodigital/go_scriptish/README.md

 Philosophically, we believe that good software engineering practices are more important than UNIX shell compatibility.

-### Sources, Filters, Sinks, Logic and Capture Methods
+### Sources, Filters, Sinks, Logic, Redirects and Capture Methods

-Scriptish commands fall into one of four categories:
+Scriptish commands fall into one of five categories:

 * [Sources](#sources) create content in the pipeline, e.g. `scriptish.CatFile()`.
 They ignore whatever's already in the pipeline.
 * [Filters](#filters) do something with (or to) the pipeline's content, and they write the results back into the pipeline.
 These results form the input content for the next pipeline command.
 * [Sinks](#sinks) do something with (or two) the pipeline's content, and don't write any new content back into the pipeline.
 * [Logic](#logic-calls) implement support for `if`-like statements directly in Scriptish.
+* [Redirects](#redirects) allow you to send output to somewhere else, such as a temporary file or /dev/null.

 A pipeline normally: